The Westminster Schools: Extracurricular activities

-Westminster places a great deal of focus on extracurricular clubs and activities, with students and faculty devoting time before, during, and after school to these activities.
-Among the academic extracurricular pursuits are an academic quiz team, debate team, math team, and math honors society.

-Only one year of art is required, but many extracurricular opportunities in that field are available to students, including a vocal ensemble and men's and women's a cappella groups, as well as a symphonic band, chorus, orchestra, and theater program.

-Student publications include Lynx, the annual yearbook, The Westminster Bi-Line, a monthly newspaper publication, Crossroads, a literary magazine in languages other than English, Embryo, an arts, music, and literature magazine, and Evolutions, a poetry and creative writing periodical.

-Religious and cultural groups on campus showcase the diverse heritage of the student body.
-A student-run Christian Life Committee oversees that aspect of student life, including many Bible studies and a branch of the Fellowship of Christian Athletes.
-Other groups of this type include Tikkun Olam, a Jewish fellowship club for junior high students; Nosh, an all-encompassing religious discussion group; and Far Out Far East, a cultural club that explores Eastern cultures and traditions.

-Freshman go through a two-week Discovery program, and seniors can be members of Peer Leadership, a guidance and counseling program for freshmen.

 WCAT

 WCAT, the school's broadcast program, streams events and school activities online.
 In the 2016–17 school year, more than 45 students from all three divisions helped stream more than 220 events.
 Since its inception in 2010, the program has won 8 awards and 7 honorable mentions from the National Academy of Television Arts and Sciences Southeast division.
 In 2017, WCAT won its first-ever National Student Production Award from NATAS for Best Sports – Live Event Broadcast.

 Policy debate

 The Policy Debate team has won 16 state championships as well as many large national tournaments, including the national Tournament of Champions five times.
 The team also won the National Debate Coaches' Association Championships in 2007, 2014, and 2017.
-The team has produced more national championships in the last decade than any other school in the country and has received the Baker Cup, the award for the top ranked team in the country, three times in 2007, 2009, and 2011.